 Varying shelf life

 Raw materials are often perishable, and thus need to be used quickly to avoid losses and maintain the quality of goods produced.
-Businesses need to properly account for their raw materials inventory to ensure that perishable items are utilized before they expire.
+Businesses need to properly account for their raw materials inventory to ensure that perishable items are utilised before they expire.

 Prone to becoming obsolete

-When raw materials aren’t utilized fast enough, they can become obsolete.
+When raw materials aren’t utilised fast enough, they can become obsolete.
 This may be due to the inventory reaching the end of its life cycle, or because the product has lost its market value and demand.
 If this occurs, even if the raw materials are turned into finished goods, they will no longer be sellable.